-In your heart T3 acts different than it does elsewhere by directly activating calcium channel pumps.
+In your heart, T3 acts differently than it does elsewhere by directly activating calcium channel pumps (18).

-This may lead to increased force of contraction of the heart combined with an increase in the heart rate.
+This may lead to an increased force of contraction of the heart combined with an increase in the heart rate (19).

-These palpitations don’t necessarily indicate that the medication is harmful for your body, but it may mean that you are getting too much T3 too quickly.
+These palpitations don’t necessarily indicate that the medication is harmful to your body, but they may mean that you are getting too much T3 too quickly.

 You can combat these symptoms by changing how you take the medication.

-Simply spacing your dose (take half in the morning and half at night) may be enough to alleviate many of these symptoms.
+Simply spacing your dose (take half in the morning and a half at night) may be enough to alleviate this problem.

-Alternatively, taking your complete thyroid medication at night may improve your symptoms dramatically due to absorption and other hormone changes.
+Alternatively, taking your thyroid medication at night may improve your symptoms by altering how quickly your body absorbs it.